Annotations API

 Programmatically manage Cloud Analytics report annotations with a REST API.

-Annotations let you attach human context to time series and tabular data in DoiT Cloud Intelligence™.
+Data is powerful; data with context is actionable.
+The Annotations feature in Cloud Analytics closes the gap between your charts and the real-world events that shape them.
+You can create Annotations directly on your reports, ensuring everyone who sees the data gets the full story.
+Annotations enable you to attach human context to time series and tabular data in DoiT Cloud Intelligence.
 Typical use cases include marking infrastructure changes, business events, cost anomalies, or experiments so that FinOps and engineering teams can correlate spend and performance with real-world events.
-(DoiT Help Center)

 Required permissions